MicroKORG

 The microKORG is a MIDI-capable digital synthesizer/vocoder from Korg featuring DSP-based analog modelling.
 The synthesizer is built in such a way that it is essentially a Korg MS-2000 with a programmable step arpeggiator (the MS-2000 has only six simple patterns), a less advanced vocoder (8 bands instead of 16 bands on the MS-2000), lack of motion sequencing (MS-2000 had three motion sequences), lack of an XLR microphone input, and in a smaller case with fewer real-time control knobs.

 The microKORG was released in 2002 and is still in production As of 2022.
-It is considered one of the most popular music synthesizers in recent history, with an estimated 100,000 units sold as of May 2009.
+It has sold an estimated 100,000 units sold as of May 2009.
 In September 2007 Korg released a limited edition of the microKORG with reverse-color keys, although the functionality was otherwise unchanged.
 At NAMM 2008, a successor dubbed the microKORG XL was introduced.
 Available since early 2009, it uses Korg's MMT (Multi Modeling Technology) engine, borrowed from the newer and more powerful Radias/R3 synthesizers.
 Also, in late 2016, a slightly updated version was released, dubbed the MicroKORG S. This edition retains the same sound engine as the original MicroKORG, but offers an integrated speaker system (stereo + sub), updated color scheme & twice the patch memory.
 In 2022, a VST Version was released as part of the Korg Collection.